-A convicted Islamist terrorist, who spent part of his teens in Pakistan and released last year from a UK prison, was suspected to be the man who stabbed two people to death in a terror attack on London Bridge.
+A convicted Islamist terrorist, who spent part of his teens in Pakistan and released last year from a UK prison, is suspected to be the man who stabbed two people to death in a terror attack on London Bridge.
 Two people were killed and several others injured in the London Bridge attack on Friday.
-The Scotland Yard had confirmed that a male suspect wearing a hoax bomb vest was shot dead at the scene.
+The Scotland Yard confirmed that a male suspect, later identified as Khan, wearing a hoax bomb vest was shot dead at the scene.
 Police had identified the suspect as 28-year-old Usman Khan, inspired by the ideology of al-Qaeda terror group, was previously sentenced to 16 years in prison term for his role in the London Stock Exchange bombing in 1990.

 But, who was the terrorist?
 According to The Telegraph, at the time of his sentencing in 2012, the judge warned that he was a "serious jihadist" who should not be released while he remained a threat to the public.
 Khan left school with no qualifications after spending part of his late teens in Pakistan, where he lived with his mother when she became ill, it said.
 The BBC reported that Khan was out on licence from prison when he killed two people and injured three others in the stabbing attack on Friday, before he was shot dead by the Scotland Yard.
 Khan was living in Stafford since being released from prison on December last, the report noted.
 At 19, he was the youngest of a group of four men from Stoke-on-Trent who took an active part in the local branch of al-Mujahiroun—a militant Salafi outfit that counted radical preacher Anjem Choudary among its ranks, the Times of India reported.